guangsunny/website/content/project/embedded/index.md

 tags = ["Embedded","Sensor and transducer", "Acoustics", "Wireless"]

 # Project summary to display on homepage.
-summary = "Building hardware, electronics, circuits, and testing systems for audio, video, AR/VR, acoustic and electromagnetic applications."
+summary = "Building hardware, electronics, circuits, and testing systems for sensors, audio, video, AR/VR, wirless, high-speed and PCB applications."

 # Slides (optional).
 #   Associate this page with Markdown slides.